top of page

 Overview

-I am interested in a wide range of questions in moral, social/political philosophy, and moral psychology.
-I have a particularly strong interest in the ethics of mind, personal relationships, moral address and responsibility, equality and partiality, and harming and rescuing.
-Within these areas, I am currently working on three (interrelated) topics:
+I am interested in a wide range of questions in normative ethics, social/political philosophy, moral psychology, and feminist philosophy.
+I have a particularly strong interest in the ethics of mind, personal relationships, moral address, emotions, equality and partiality, and harming and rescuing.
+Within these areas, I am currently working on two main topics:

 Publications